btholt/build-a-fullstack-nextjs-app-v4/lessons/04-database/B-setting-up-drizzle.md

 This applies what we made with generate.
 And now you can see the empty tables in Neon.
 Pretty cool, right!?

 > You can also run `npx drizzle-kit push` to just yolo apply whatever schema you have at the moment.
-This is nice when you're making changes and you just want to apply the new schema and aren't ready to cautify what you have as code.
+This is nice when you're making changes and you just want to apply the new schema and aren't ready to codify what you have as code.

 I wrote a little seed script for you to have some database. **Note: you must have at least one user signed up via Neon Auth or this does not work**.
 Either sign up via your website or add one manually via the Neon console.